larsrh/website/_articles/hiking-slovakia.md

 ## Day 7

-Inspired by yesterday's view of Veľký Choč, two third of our group decided to hike up there as the final tour.
-Me on the other hand stayed at home because my ankle felt a bit funny, and I had to be able to drive back home on the following day.
+Inspired by yesterday's view of Veľký Choč, two third of our group decided to hike up there as the final tour.[^choc] Me on the other hand stayed at home because my ankle felt a bit funny, and I had to be able to drive back home on the following day.
 They started the hike from Lúčky Kúpele and I picked them up from the nearby Lisková.
 As far as they told me, the views were great, which the following picture attests to: